scipy-conference/scipy_proceedings/papers/shin-rong_tsai/libyt.rst

    import yt_libyt
    import yt
    yt.enable_parallelism()
-   def yt_inline():
+   def do_prj_inline():
        ds = yt_libyt.libytDataset() # Load data from libyt
        prj = yt.ProjectionPlot(ds, "z", ("gamer", "Dens"))
        if yt.is_root():
            prj.save()

-Simulation can call Python function using ``libyt`` API ``yt_run_Function`` and ``yt_run_FunctionArguments``.
-For example, this calls the Python function defined above:
+Simulation can call Python function defined in script using ``libyt`` API ``yt_run_Function`` and ``yt_run_FunctionArguments``.
+For example, this calls the Python function ``do_prj_inline``:

 .. code-block:: c

-   yt_run_Function("yt_inline");
+   yt_run_Function("do_prj_inline");

 Beside calling Python function, ``libyt`` also provides interactive prompt for user to update Python function, enter statements, and get feedbacks instantly. [#]_ This is like running Python prompt inside the ongoing simulation with access to data.
+Fig :ref:`pythonprompt` describes the workflow.
-``libyt`` checks input Python syntax through compiling it to code object.
+The root process takes user inputs and checks the syntax through compiling it to code object using ``Py_CompileString``.
 If error occurs, it parses the error to see if this is caused by input not done yet or a real error.
+If it is indeed caused by user hasn't done yet, for example, when using an ``if`` statement, it continues waiting for user inputs.
+Otherwise, it simply prints the error to inform the user.
+If the code can be compiled successfully, the root process broadcasts the code to every other MPI process, and then they execute the code simultaneously.

-.. [#] Currently, ``libyt`` interactive prompt only works on local machine or submit the job to HPC platforms using interactive queue like ``qsub -I`` on PBS scheduler.
+.. [#] Currently, ``libyt`` interactive prompt only works on local machine or submit the job to HPC platforms using interactive queue (e.g., ``qsub -I`` on PBS scheduler).
+We will support accessing through Jupyter Notebook in the future.

 .. figure:: REPL.pdf
-   :figclass: thb
+   :figclass: htb

    The procedure shows how ``libyt`` supports interactive Python prompt.
-   It takes user inputs in root process and executes Python codes across whole MPI processes.
+   It takes user inputs on root process and executes Python codes across whole MPI processes.
    The root process handles syntax errors and distinguishes whether or not the error is caused by user hasn't done inputing yet.
    :label:`pythonprompt`